10x-Engineers/clang-builtin-tutorial/README.md

 # Tutorial - Adding a dummy Intrinsic in LLVM for RISCV

-This tutorial goes through the easiest way to add a builtin which is converted into an intrinsic in the middle end and a RISCV instruction in the backend.
+This tutorial shows the easiest way to add a clang builtin, which is then mapped onto an intrinsic in the middle end, and ultimately a RISCV instruction in the backend.

 ![block_diagram](block_diag.png)